pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 To ensure we have a dedicated `Data Collection Rule` (DCR) for each data source and Event Hub, we will iterate through the data map again and create a DCR for each data source.
 Each DCR will be linked to the `Data Collection Endpoint` (DCE) and the custom table created in the previous step.

-> Keep in mind the DCR limitations related to the Logs Ingestion API, such as the 2GB/min limit per DCR.
-This typically shouldn't be an issue when dealing with multiple data sources, as it's often beneficial to use multiple Event Hubs.
-This approach allows for at least one dedicated DCR per hub, enabling horizontal scaling.
-Additionally, this setup improves monitoring by making it easier to distinguish between different data sources from a metrics perspective (bytes sent/received). <https://learn.microsoft.com/en-us/azure/azure-monitor/fundamentals/service-limits#logs-ingestion-api>
+> Be aware of the DCR limits for the Logs Ingestion API, which include a maximum of 2GB per minute per DCR (indicated by the Retry-After header in the response).
+This limit is generally manageable when working with multiple data sources, as using multiple DCRs and Event Hubs is often beneficial.
+This strategy allows for at least one dedicated DCR per hub, thereby enabling horizontal scaling.
+Additionally, this configuration enhances monitoring by simplifying the differentiation between various data sources from a metrics perspective (bytes sent/received). <https://learn.microsoft.com/en-us/azure/azure-monitor/fundamentals/service-limits#logs-ingestion-api>
 {: .prompt-warning}

 Of course, you could also combine multiple data sources into a single DCR, but for clarity and separation we will create dedicated DCRs per data source.
 This also makes it easier to monitor (bytes sent/recv) and manage the data ingestion process - that said, the template also comes with having the diagnostic settings enabled for the DCR 😊.